-5. When considering parole for an offender with consecutive sentences, the minimum term for eligibility for parole shall be calculated by adding the minimum terms for parole eligibility for each of the consecutive sentences,
+53 5.
+When considering parole for an offender with 54 consecutive sentences, the minimum term for eligibility for 55 parole shall be calculated by adding the minimum terms for 56 parole eligibility for each of the consecutive sentences, 57 except the minimum term for parole eligibility shall not

-- except the minimum term for parole eligibility shall not exceed the minimum term for parole eligibility for an ordinary life sentence. - 6.
-Any offender sentenced to a term of imprisonment amounting to fifteen years or more or multiple terms of imprisonment that, taken together, amount to fifteen or more years who was under eighteen years of age at the time of the commission of the offense or offenses may be eliqible for parole after serving fifteen years of incarceration, regardless of whether the case is final for the purposes of appeal, and may be eligible for reconsideration hearings in accordance with regulations promulgated by the parole board. - 7.
-The provisions of subsection 6 of this section shall not apply to an offender found guilty of murder in the first or second degree or capital murder who was under eighteen years of age when the offender committed the offense or offenses who may be found ineligible for parole or whose parole eligibility may be controlled by section 558.047 or 565.033.
+58 exceed the minimum term for parole eligibility for an 59 ordinary life sentence.

+6. Any offender sentenced to a term of imprisonment 60 amounting to fifteen years or more or multiple terms of 61 imprisonment that, taken together, amount to fifteen or more 62 years who was under eighteen years of age at the time of the 63 commission of the offense or offenses may be eliqible for 64 65 parole after serving fifteen years of incarceration, regardless of whether the case is final for the purposes of 66 67 appeal, and may be eligible for reconsideration hearings in accordance with regulations promulgated by the parole board.
+68

+The provisions of subsection 6 of this section 69 7. shall not apply to an offender found guilty of [murder in 70 the first degree or] capital murder, murder in the first 71 72 degree or murder in the second degree, when murder in the 73 second degree is committed pursuant to subdivision (1) of 74 subsection 1 of section 565.021, who was under eighteen years of age when the offender committed the offense or 75 76 offenses who may be found ineligible for parole or whose parole eligibility may be controlled by section 558.047 or 77 78 565.033.

-- 8. Any offender under a sentence for first degree murder who has been denied release on parole after a parole hearing shall not be eligible for another parole hearing until at least three years from the month of the parole denial; however, this subsection shall not prevent a release pursuant to subsection 4 of section 558.011. - 9.
-A victim who has requested an opportunity to be heard shall receive notice that the parole board is conducting an assessment of the offender's risk and readiness for release and that the victim's input will be particularly helpful when it pertains to safety concerns and specific protective measures that may be beneficial to the victim should the offender be granted release.
+8. Any offender under a sentence for first degree murder who has been denied release on parole after a parole hearing shall not be eligible for another parole hearing until at least three years from the month of the parole denial; however, this subsection shall not prevent a release pursuant to subsection 4 of section 558.011.

+9. A victim who has requested an opportunity to be heard shall receive notice that the parole board is conducting an assessment of the offender's risk and readiness for release and that the victim's input will be particularly helpful when it pertains to safety concerns and

+90 specific protective measures that may be beneficial to the 91 victim should the offender be granted release.